Allisha Gray: WNBA

 After helping lead South Carolina to the NCAA Championship, Gray opted to enter the 2017 WNBA draft.
 By entering, she would forgo her final season of college eligibility.
 She was drafted 4th overall by the Dallas Wings placing her in the city where she won a national title two weeks prior, and eventually pairing her with South Carolina teammate, Kaela Davis, who was selected 10th.
 In her rookie season, Gray immediately entered the Wings' starting lineup at the shooting guard.
 She started in all 34 games and averaged 13.1 ppg.
-On August 12, 2017, Gray scored a career-high 21 points in a 96-88 loss to the Connecticut Sun.
-The Wings finished as the number 7 seed in the league with a 16-18 record.
-The Wings were defeated in the first round elimination game 86-76 by the Washington Mystics.
+On August 12, 2017, Gray scored a career-high 21 points in a 96–88 loss to the Connecticut Sun.
+The Wings finished as the number 7 seed in the league with a 16–18 record.
+The Wings were defeated in the first round elimination game 86–76 by the Washington Mystics.
 On September 19, 2017, it was announced by the WNBA that Gray won the 2017 Rookie of the Year Award.

 In her second season, Gray continued her starting role with the Wings.
 With the arrival of all-star center Liz Cambage, Gray would have a reduced offensive load on the team.
-Gray averaged 9.2 ppg in her second season, helping the Wings to the number 8 seed with a 15-19 record.
-In the first round elimination game, the Wings lost 101-83 to the Phoenix Mercury.
+Gray averaged 9.2 ppg in her second season, helping the Wings to the number 8 seed with a 15–19 record.
+In the first round elimination game, the Wings lost 101–83 to the Phoenix Mercury.

-In January of 2023, Gray was traded to the Atlanta Dream in exchange for draft picks.
+In January 2023, Gray was traded to the Atlanta Dream in exchange for draft picks.On June 15, 2025, she had a career high 32 points in the blowout win vs the Washington Mystics.